junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 later chaps when writing Crowley's plot: S08E22 Crowley read SPN book, quoting Winchester family slogan ("family business" lines), showing he's also been reading SPN series, so same knowledge as Metatron, maybe can make use of that too. like when bickering with Metatron, the two has some common language, or use it to get more information than he already had that gives him advantage when fighting against Metatron

-Skip/remove Chap 1-10 (S08E17)?
-Didn't add onto the plot and write poorly.
+Improve/rewrite Chap 1-10 (S08E17) ← write poorly

 Maybe add Kevin's auto-set email/video early?